allegro/dotnet-utils/src/Allegro.Extensions.DependencyCall/README.md

 We need to implement:

-- `Execute` - in most cases `httpClient` call to external dependency or any I/O related calls
+- `Execute` - in most cases `httpClient` call to external dependency or any I/O-related calls
-- `Fallback` - how we should handle errors when they occurs
+- `Fallback` - how we should handle errors when they occur

-To use it we need to execute use `IDependencyCallDispatcher.Dispatch` api.
+To use it we need to execute `IDependencyCallDispatcher.Dispatch` API.

 ```c#
 public class ApplictionLogic